Battle of Caldiero (1796): Background

 On 2 November 1796, Feldzeugmeister Jozsef Alvinczi launched the third attempt to raise the Siege of Mantua by crossing the Piave River with an army of 28,000 men and advancing west.
 At the same time, a second Austrian column under Feldmarschall-Leutnant Paul Davidovich moved south against Trento with 18,000 men.
-Alvinczi hoped to break through to the relief of Feldmarschall Dagobert Sigismund von Würmser, who was trapped in Mantua with a 23,708-man garrison.
+Alvinczi hoped to break through to the relief of Feldmarschall Dagobert Sigmund von Wurmser, who was trapped in Mantua with a 23,708-man garrison.
 Of these, only 12,420 were well enough to fight.

 To face the twin threats, Bonaparte deployed a 10,500-man division led by General of Division Claude-Henri Belgrand de Vaubois against Davidovich in the north and General of Division André Masséna's 9,500-man division at Bassano on the Brenta River.
 In reserve lay General of Division Pierre Augereau's 8,300-man division at Verona and 4,300 in other units.
-General of Division Charles Edward Jennings de Kilmaine with 8,800 men blockaded Würmser's garrison in Mantua.
+General of Division Charles Edward Jennings de Kilmaine with 8,800 men blockaded Wurmser's garrison in Mantua.

 On 6 November, Bonaparte with 19,500 men, including Massena, Augereau, and a reserve brigade, attacked Alvinczi at Bassano and Fontaniva.
 In the hard-fought Second Battle of Bassano, Alvinczi and his two division commanders, Feldmarschall-Leutnants Peter Vitus von Quosdanovich and Giovanni Marchese di Provera, repelled their outnumbered opponents.
 French losses were 3,000 killed, wounded, and captured, while Alvinczi's army suffered about 2,800 casualties.

 Davidovich routed Vaubois in the Battle of Calliano on 7 November, inflicting 4,400 casualties on the French for an Austrian loss of 3,500.
 Bonaparte focused on the threat from the north as he pulled back his eastern force to Verona.
 Davidovich remained inactive because he was under the mistaken impression that Masséna's division had reinforced Vaubois.

 Battle

 By 11 November, Alvinczi's advance elements reached Caldiero, east of Verona.
-Believing that Verona was being evacuated, General-major Prince Friedrich Franz Xaver of Hohenzollern-Hechingen moved forward.
+Believing that Verona was being evacuated, Generalmajor Prince Friedrich Franz Xaver of Hohenzollern-Hechingen moved forward.
 But Bonaparte sent the divisions of Masséna and Augereau across the Adige River to engage the Austrians.
 Hohenzollern lost 400 men and pulled back to a ridge running north of Caldiero.
 Bonaparte determined to attack the Austrians the next day.

 Bonaparte sent a total of 13,000 men to attack Hohenzollern's position.
 Masséna drove against the Austrian right and Augereau attacked the Austrian left, The Austrians, who had fortified themselves in several villages, sturdily resisted the French assaults.
 A violent rain and hail storm blew in the faces of the French troops, making it difficult for them to prime their muskets.
 At mid-day, Masséna began making headway on the Austrian right.
-In the afternoon, the brigades of Generals-major Adolf Brabeck and Anton Schübirz von Chobinin arrived on the field.
+In the afternoon, the brigades of Generalmajore Adolf Brabeck and Anton Schübirz von Chobinin arrived on the field.
 Soon the Austrians forced back Masséna.
 Provera also appeared and drove back Augereau.
 The arrival of nightfall allowed the French to pull safely back into Verona.